 Councillor David Phillips, Swansea Council Leader, said:

-Prof Wu also read at public event on Tues 6th May (8 pm) at Noah’s Yard, 38 Uplands Crescent, Swansea.
+Prof Wu will also be reading at a public event on Tues 6th May (8 pm) at Noah’s Yard, 38 Uplands Crescent, Swansea.